cumason123/NCAA-NBA-Picker/README.md

 ## Files

+Scripts (according to the processing sequence)

+- data_loader/DatasetsGenerator: a collections of scripts to preprocess the data, written by Curtis
+- processing_data.py: prepares the data for the machine learning models
+- configs.py: the features
 - **classifiers.py**: the machine learning classifiers
 - **classifiers_visualization.py**: visualizes the trained model of the random forest

+Other:

+- models: the trained models
 - **Game_Prediction.ipynb**: uses neural networks to predict outcomes of games
-- processing_data.py: prepares the data for the machine learning models
-- data_loader: a collections of scripts to preprocess the data
-- models: the trained models
-- transient: code that is no longer used by use, but kept for historic purposes
+- transient: code that is no longer used, but kept for historic purposes

 ## Team